Why is this important?

 - More about what’s meant by matching the description

-When you won't be able to get your money back
+When you won't be able to get all your money back

 If you’ve had the goods for a while, used them or changed them in some way, you might not have the right to a full refund.
 This is called accepting the goods.
 Even if you’ve accepted the goods, you might still have the right to get some of your money back, or to a repair or replacement instead.